Healthy Homes Assessment Taradale

 Heating Taradale

-Rental properties in Taradale need to have a stable source of heat that can warm the largest or main living space to at least 18degC even on the most coldest days of the year.
-This is the recommended minimum indoor temperature suggested by the World Health Organisation for people’s physical health and mental well-being.
+Rental properties in Taradale require a reliable source of heating that is able to heat the principal or the biggest living space to a minimum of 18degC, even on the most coldest days of the year.
+This is the minimum temperature indoors that is recommended by the World Health Organisation for people’s physical well-being as well as their mental health.

-The heating source needs for it to be permanent (i.e., not portable) that is, at minimum 1.5 horsepower in capacity and have the minimum capacity for heating required for the main living space.
-A Heating Assessment Tool could be used to determine if the fix heater(s) are sufficient or whether you will require to ‘top up’ with an additional heater.
-Fires that are open and unflued heaters like the portable LPG bottle heaters aren’t considered to be acceptable heating options in Healthy Homes Standard.
-Healthy Homes Standard.
+The heating source requirements for it to be permanent (i.e. not portable), at least 1.5 Kilowatts in heating capacity and have the minimum heating capacity needed for the main living space.
+A Heating Assessment Tool could be used to check if the installed heater(s) are sufficient or whether you will require to "top up" with an additional heater.
+Open fires as well as unflued combustion heaters, such as mobile LPG bottle heaters aren’t considered to be suitable heating options in those following the Healthy Homes Standard.

-If the heating that you offer is an electric heater (or heat pump), it must be equipped with a thermostat.
-This will help make the heating more consistent and effective.
-For most properties, larger heaters that are fixed, such as heat pumps, wood burners, pellet burners or flued gas heaters are needed.
-However, in certain instances like small apartment buildings, a smaller fixed electric heater may suffice.
+If the heating you offer is an electric heater or heat source, it requirements to be equipped with a thermostat.
+This makes your heating more consistent and effective.
+In most houses, larger fixed heating systems such as heat pumps, wood burners, pellet burners or flued gas heaters are needed.
+In certain situations, like small apartment buildings small apartments, a smaller electric fixed heater may be sufficient.

-If your main living space already has a central heating source such as a heat pump, then it may need an upgrade to meet the standards.
-Certain kinds of heaters cannot be utilised to meet the standard as they are either expensive, inefficient or unsafe to operate.
+If your living space already has a central heating source such as the heat pump, it may require some additional energy to make sure it meets the requirements.
+Certain types of heaters cannot be used to achieve the quality as they are either costly, not cost-effective to run, and/or unsafe to run.

 Ventilation Taradale

-Bedrooms, living rooms, kitchens, and dining areas are all considered living spaces.
-Spaces that connect, such as the hallways are not living spaces and therefore don’t need an opening door or window.
+Bedrooms, living rooms, kitchens, and dining areas are considered liveable spaces.
+Spaces that connect, such as the hallway aren’t living spaces and therefore do not need an opening window or door.

-Each window, door or skylight needs at least to open up to the outside, and stay set in an opening position to allow the circulation of fresh air and ventilation.
+Every window, door or the skylight requirements to be able to open to the outside while remaining fixed in an open position in order to allow to circulate fresh air as well as ventilation.

 building ventilation inspections